 The individual graduated from a high school where many students (at least 30%) were eligible for free or reduced-price lunches, based on recent annual data, such as:

 SDS funds are limited and awarded until funds are exhausted.
-Eligible applicants will be asked to complete a verification form regarding criteria for disadvantaged background status.
-Eligible applicants will have their applications reviewed on a rolling basis by the scholarship committee.
-Not all applicants will receive an award.
+Eligible applicants are asked to complete the SDS Application Form (see link below), as well as a FAFSA form.
+Prospective awardees will have their applications reviewed by the scholarship committee following the deadline for submission.
+It is not guaranteed that applicants will receive an award, or that recipients of the scholarship will be awarded the maximum funding ($30,000 annually if a full time students) based upon financial need.
 For students that are receiving loans up to the student’s total cost of attendance and are awarded this scholarship, the scholarship may replace a portion of those loan funds.